Star Wars Universe Roleplaying Game

 How does cover affect my Armor Class?

 Cover adds a bonus to your AC and Dexterity saving throws.
 Standard cover grants +2 to +5, improved cover grants +6 to +10, and full cover blocks direct attacks.
+The GM decides which type of cover applies based on the environment.

 What happens when I drop to 0 HP?